dominusmi/bitcoingraph/README.md

 same format as they used to by bitcoind service (see https://github.com/btcsuite/btcd/issues/1874).
 However, a much larger problem was the entity computation.
 The previous script was made in 2015, with the entire blockchain weighting a few GBs.
 Nowadays, it weights close to 1TB.
-The script was not adapted to this modern issue, and would require hundreds of GBs (we stopped testing after 200GB, the exact number is unknown).
+The script was not adapted to this modern issue, and would require hundreds of GBs (we stopped testing after 200GB RAM, the exact number is unknown).

 This required a complete overhaul of the entity computation.
-The script now contains arguments to limit the amount of memory used, meaning you can probably run it on 16GB (I wouldn't personally, but it will work).
+The script now contains arguments to limit the amount of memory used, meaning you can probably run it on 16GB RAM (I wouldn't personally, but it will work).
 There's a section below regarding requirements and giving more details.

-## Prerequesites
+## Prerequisites

 ### OS Note
 The code can only be run on UNIX compatible systems, as it makes use of `sort` and `uniq` terminal commands.